-Studio Oink is known for their rigor—and willingness to go to battle over the fine details.
-“Even though the house seems minimal and ‘easy’, every element had to be right” says Joe.
+Studio Oink are known for their rigor—and willingness to go to battle over the fine details.
+“Even though the house seems minimal and ‘easy,’ every element had to be right” says Joe.
 “At times, it felt like we were having our thesis edited by our PhD supervisor.
 That came from Lea and Matthias’s passion and perfectionism, which in the end we totally appreciated.”

 Not surprisingly, Studio Oink’s European lighting choices took a lot of tracking down and coordinating with electricians.
 “We splurged on lighting because it felt important to the overall mood, ” says Joe.
 “We saved a bit by skimming down the planned built-ins.
 They would have been great to have, but as the bills kept growing we had to stop somewhere.”